apache/flink/docs/dev/stream/state/state.md

 The Operator State interfaces support redistributing state among parallel operator instances when the parallelism is changed.
 There can be different schemes for doing this redistribution.

-## Raw and Managed State

-*Keyed State* and *Operator State* exist in two forms: *managed* and *raw*.

-*Managed State* is represented in data structures controlled by the Flink runtime, such as internal hash tables, or RocksDB.
-Examples are "ValueState", "ListState", etc. Flink's runtime encodes the states and writes them into the checkpoints.

-*Raw State* is state that operators keep in their own data structures.
-When checkpointed, they only write a sequence of bytes into the checkpoint.
-Flink knows nothing about the state's data structures and sees only the raw bytes.

-All datastream functions can use managed state, but the raw state interfaces can only be used when implementing operators.
-Using managed state (rather than raw state) is recommended, since with managed state Flink is able to automatically redistribute state when the parallelism is changed, and also do better memory management.

-<span class="label label-danger">Attention</span> If your managed state needs custom serialization logic, please see
-the [corresponding guide](custom_serialization.html) in order to ensure future compatibility.
-Flink's default serializers don't need special treatment.

-## Using Managed Keyed State
+## Using Keyed State

-The managed keyed state interface provides access to different types of state that are all scoped to the key of the current input element.
+The keyed state interfaces provides access to different types of state that are all scoped to the key of the current input element.
 This means that this type of state can only be used on a `KeyedStream`, which can be created via `stream.keyBy(…)`.